 - Ning, L., E. Riddle and R.S.
 Bradley, 2015.
 Projected changes in climate extremes over the northeastern United States.
 Journal of Climate.
 28. 3289-3310

-- Presentation by Ambarish Karmalkar, "What happened to global warming?" at the Water Supply Citizens Advisory Committee (WSCAC) to Massachusetts Water Resources Authority (MWRA).
+- Karmalkar, A., "What happened to global warming?", Water Supply Citizens Advisory Committee (WSCAC) to Massachusetts Water Resources Authority (MWRA).
 Southborough, MA.
 12 May 2015. http://www.mwra.com/monthly/wscac/presentations.htm

-- Presentation by Ambarish Karmalkar at the Annual Meeting 2015 of the Society of Wetland Scientists in Providence, RI, on the Climate Change and Wetlands panel.
+- Karmalkar, A., Annual Meeting 2015 of the Society of Wetland Scientists in Providence, RI, on the Climate Change and Wetlands panel.
 3 June 2015. http://swsannualmeeting.org/Program/special-events.html